Rhodes Island Attractions

 The building an Art deco design by the Italian architect Armando Bernabiti, was constructed between 1934 and 1935.
 It was first named the Reale Istituto di Ricerce Biologiche di Rodi (Royal Biological Research Institute of Rhodes).
 In 1945, when Italian rule ended, it was renamed the "Hellenic Hydrobiological Institute".
 Now it is known as the Hydrobiological Station of Rhodes.The Station carries out research on the oceanography of the Dodecanese.
 It is administered by the National Centre of Marine Research.

-• Acropolis & Ancient Stadium
+Acropolis & Ancient Stadium

-The Acropolis of Rhodes, along with the Ancient Stadium of Rhodes, stood on the hill now known as Monte Smith.
-Only few surviving remains of the Acropolis exist to provide a faint idea of its original grandeur.
-Still, it is well worth a visit.
+The Acropolis of Rhodes, along with the Ancient Stadium of Rhodes, was located on the hill now called Monte Smith.
+Only a few remains of the Acropolis survive, offering a faint glimpse of its original splendor.
+Nevertheless, it is well worth visiting.

 The excavations were carried out by the Italian Archaeological School during the Italian occupation of the island (1912-1945).
 From 1946 onwards the Greek Archaeological Service conducted excavations which added to our knowledge of the history and topography of the place.
 The whole of the Acropolis of Rhodes has not yet been excavated.
 An archaeological zone of 12,500 m² has been excluded from contemporary building with the intention of continuing excavation works to uncover the splendid ancient city of Rhodes.

 There was extensive reconstruction during the Italian occupation in keeping with the spirit of the time.
 From 1946 onwards the Greek Archaeological Service carried out restoration work in the area of the Temple of Pythian Apollo, which had suffered considerable damage from bombing in the 2nd World War and from the weight of the artillery that had been installed there.
 During the 60's and 70's there was reconstruction work to the west foundation of the same temple, and in 1996 further reconstruction was carried out on the temple and the Nymphaia.
-Source:culture.gr
+Source: culture.gr

-• Kallithea Springs
+Kallithea Springs

 The Springs of Kallithea belong to the Municipality of Rhodes and are located 9 km from the city center.
 After years of renovation of this magnificent seaside monument, the doors of the Springs opened on July 1, 2007.
 This unique combination of nature, architecture and history offers visitors the opportunity to enjoy a unique experience.
 The springs of Kallithea are an admirable and representative example of architecture, which has been integrated into the natural environment of the area.